webosose/meta-webosose/meta-webos-backports/README.md

 * If you're looking for backports from langdale, mickledore, nanbield, scarthgap to kirkstone, check kirkstone branch.
 * If you're looking for backports from mickledore, nanbield, scarthgap to langdale, check langdale branch.
 * If you're looking for backports from nanbield, scarthgap to mickledore, check mickledore branch.

-* Backports from 5.0 (Scarthgap) to 4.3 (Nanbield) are in "meta-webos-backports-5.0" subdirectory.
+* If you're looking for backports from scarthgap to nanbield, check nanbield branch.

-* Backports from 5.1 (Styhead) to 4.3 (Nanbield) are in "meta-webos-backports-5.1" subdirectory.
+* Backports from 5.1 (Styhead) to 5.0 (Scarthgap) are in "meta-webos-backports-5.1" subdirectory.
-* Backports from 5.2 (Walnascar) to 4.3 (Nanbield) are in "meta-webos-backports-5.2" subdirectory.
+* Backports from 5.2 (Walnascar) to 5.0 (Scarthgap) are in "meta-webos-backports-5.2" subdirectory.

 See https://wiki.yoctoproject.org/wiki/Releases for complete list of releases.